-Based upon the evidence presented at the hearing, the Hearing Examiner finds as follows:
+Based upon the petition and the TSR, the Hearing Examiner finds as follows:

 - 1. Property Identification.
-The property is located at the northeast side of MD 108 about 60 feet southeast of Montgomery Run Road.
-It is located in the 1st Election District, officially identified as Tax Map 37, Grid 1, Parcel 286 and is also known as 5633 MD 108 (Waterloo Road) (the Property). - 2.
+The property is located on the northeast side of MD 108 (Waterloo Road) about 60 feet southeast of Montgomery Run Road.
+It is located in the 1st Election District, officially identified as Tax Map 37, Grid 1, Parcel 286 and known as 5633 MD 108 (Waterloo Road) (the Property). - 2.
 Property Description.
 The irregularly shaped corner Property is 0.93 acres in size.
-It fronts about 192 feet on MD 108 and is currently improved with a residential structure and an accessory structure. - 3.
+It fronts about 192 feet on MD 108 and is currently being improved with a day care center. - 3.
 Vicinal Properties.
+On the Property's southeast side is Parcel 287, a 0.80-acre B-2 zoned lot improved with a gasoline service station and convenience store approved in Board of Appeals Case No. 99-39E&V and Site Development Plan 03-73.
+To the southwest, across MD 108, the R-20 zoned properties are each improved with a single-family detached dwelling.
 The R-SA-8 (Residential: Single Attached) zoned Parcel A-1 to the northeast and northwest is a multi-family development.
-The closest apartment building lies about 140 feet from the Property's northeast property line, with a stormwater management pond sited between this building and the Property line.
+The closest apartment building lies about 140 feet from the Property's northeast property line, with a stormwater management pond located between this building and the Property line.
 That portion of Parcel A-1 abutting the Property's northwest side is a 42-foot wide, wooded area.
-Further northwest, across Montgomery Run Road are R-20 (Residential: Single Family) zoned properties improved with single-family detached dwellings.
-On the southeast side is Parcel 287, a 0.80-acre B-2 zoned lot improved with a gasoline service station and convenience store approved by Board of Appeals case No. 99-39E&V and Site Development Plan 03-73.
-To the southwest, across MD 108, the R-20 zoned properties are each improved with a single-family detached dwelling.
+Further northwest, across Montgomery Run Road are R-20 (Residential: Single Family) zoned properties improved with single-family detached dwellings. - 4.
+Roads.
+MD 108 has one northbound travel lane with a designated right-turn lane and one southbound travel lane within a variable width right-of-way (ROW) in the area of the Property.
+There is a striped median lane between the north-and southbound lanes.
+According to State Highway Administration data, traffic volume on MD 108 west of MD 104 was 16,230 average daily trips as of 2011.